piccolomo/plotext/readme/environments.md

 ![matplotlib](https://raw.githubusercontent.com/piccolomo/plotext/master/data/matplotlib.png)

-These feature is under development: please report any bug, with some possible idea on how to fix it.
+These feature is under development: please report any bug or development idea.

 [Main Guide](https://github.com/piccolomo/plotext#guide), [Environments](https://github.com/piccolomo/plotext/blob/master/readme/environments.md)

 ## Rich

 The integration with the package `rich` has been discussed in [issue 26](https://github.com/piccolomo/plotext/issues/26) and [issue 27](https://github.com/piccolomo/plotext/issues/27).
-Thanks to the kind help of its creator, `@willmcgugan`, as well as the user `@whisller`, it seems that the following code could be a good working template:
+Thanks to the kind help of its creator `@willmcgugan`, as well as the user `@whisller`, it seems that the following code could be a good working template:

 ```python
 from rich.layout import Layout